In order to be considered for NEWGEN support applicants should meet the following criteria:

 - Plan for the development of your business over the next 2 years.

-- Applicants will be asked to complete equal opportunities information about their business, their staff and themselves, this information will be kept on file for information only and will not form part of the judging process.
+Applicants will be asked to complete equal opportunities information about their business, their staff and themselves, this information will be kept on file for internal use only and will not form part of the judging process.

 - Applications will be reviewed and shortlisted by Sarah Mower, MBE, and a sift judging panel.